-We are working closely with Connecticut’s State Historic Preservation Office and other granting agencies, but the majority of funding will likely come from our generous members and supporters.
+We are working closely with Connecticut’s State Historic Preservation Office and other granting agencies, but the majority of funding will need to come from our generous members and supporters.

 If you would like to help make the Skylight Project possible, you can make a donation online to pay quickly and easily by credit card.
 You can also give by mail by downloading and completing this form and sending it to Lyme Art Association, 90 Lyme Street, Old Lyme, CT 06371.

 Make a donation or pledge by August 7 and join us at the Centennial Frolic, a celebration of our historic building in the spirit of the founding artists!

 The Lyme Art Association welcomes pledges, gifts of securities, planned gifts, and bequests.
 Naming opportunities are available for different ranges of gifts.
 Consider naming a gallery or studio in your honor, in honor or memory of a loved one, or in celebration of a special occasion.
 Visitors to the Lyme Art Association will recognize your generosity for years to come.